~ an action series | I |

-“Nice throw,” Exen calls back to the thrower as he turns back, trying to get his words over the increasingly obnoxious sounds of the audience.
+“Nice throw,” Exen calls to the thrower as he turns back, trying to get his words over the increasingly obnoxious sounds of the audience’s maddening shouts and ribs and heckles.
+Have I lost their support?
+What did I do?

 “This is not over,” Spear, now armed with only a shield, calls back.
-Spear sets its feet, ready for the fight of his life.
+Spear sets his feet, ready for the fight of his life.

 “Nah, I actually think it is.
-I’m bored now,” Exen responds with an extremified blast from his wrist, full amplification and visibility of the beam.
+I’m bored now,” Exen responds with an extremified blast from his wrist, full beam amplification and visibility.

 Spear’s eyes widen and it raises the shield to defend against the impossible attack.
 The crowd screams in fear as much as revelry.
 The blast of energy slams into the shield and throws Spear up and away, into the stands, out of the arena altogether.
-The audience clears out in an ensuing chaos.
+The audience clears out in the ensuing chaos.
+Exen’s nuclear energy output had finally won them over.
+Or driven them insane…

 “Alright!
 Let’s go!
 Calling out to whatever gods may be in this world – send out the next one!”
 Exen shouts.
-“Or don’t, I could leave now,” he continued, pacing about.
+“Or don’t, I could leave now,” he continued, pacing about, wondering how he might eventually escape this strange place.

 Dusk has fallen over the field of battle.
 The ramparts of the arena have almost entirely emptied.
 Only a few superfans remain.
 Exen tries to make out their forms in the growing darkness.
 Soon enough, he recognizes another form coming from the sky above.

 A cloaked figure seemingly glides down from the darkness of the new moon.
 It lands on a spire on the edge of the arena.
 Exen psychically activates Engagement Mode, generates a HUD featuring an iso-map of the surrounding area.
-With night vision, he zooms in and can clearly see the Man… Bat’s form?
+With night vision, he zooms in and can clearly see the Man… -Bat’s form?
 It wears a black mask, like a motorcyclist’s helmet almost, but with giant hairy ears protruding from it.
 Gigantic, leathery wings undercut its arms.
 It wears some kind of cloak.
-Crouching on this pillar, it looks to be checking the time on its own watch.
+Crouching on this pillar, he looks to be checking the time on its own watch.